carldotac/carldotac.github.io/teaching.md

 layout: page
 title: Teaching
 ---
-ECO 343, Economic Inequality and the Role of Government, Princeton University
+ECO 343, Economic Inequality and the Role of Government, Princeton University (Nominated by professor for graduate school teaching award consideration)
 Assistant in Instruction for Ilyana Kuziemko
 Spring 2020